-The Christian population in China is little.
+The Christian population in China is small.
 However, they celebrate Sheng Dan Jieh.
 This is another term for Christmas and all its frivolities.
 Sheng Dan Jieh loosely translates to Holy Birth Festival.

-The people decorate the tree of light, that is, Christmas tree with paper chains and posters along with paper lanterns.
+The people decorate the tree of light, the Christmas tree, with paper chains and posters and paper lanterns.
 The red paper chains are a symbol of happiness.
-Moreover, people exchange gifts and celebrate it together on the eve of Christmas.
+Moreover, people exchange gifts and celebrate together on the eve of Christmas.

 Since Christmas falls during the summer season in Australia, festivities take place outdoors.
 There are carols by candlelight where the family gets together and light the candles and sing carols.
 Additionally, there are a sight and sound concert outdoor with fireworks and the usual exchange of gifts.

-Celebrations start on St. Nicholas Day- 6th December until 25th December.
+There is a lot of history behind the celebration of Christmas in this country.
+In general, celebrations start on St. Nicholas Day- 6th December until 25th December.
 Children keep boots near the chimney for ‘ Pere Noel’ (Father Christmas).
-They get also sweets and small gifts.
+They also get sweets and small gifts.

 The X-Mass tree is beautifully decorated and lit up with twinkling lights.
 Additionally, Eifel Tower and other monuments are wrapped in Christmas festivities with lights and sound shows.